gaborbernat/bernat-tech/content/posts/pycon-us-2026-packaging-summit/index.md

 [Decompression is up to 30% faster in CPython 3.15](https://emmatyping.dev/) post (November 2025), wrote up the `PyBytesWriter`-based decompression rewrite that made zstd decompression 25–30% faster and zlib decompression 10–15% faster for payloads of at least 1 MiB.
-That work is what makes a Zstandard-based Wheel 2.0 practical, though wide adoption likely waits until [Python 3.13 reaches end-of-life in October 2029](https://devguide.python.org/versions/), when 3.14+ becomes the oldest supported interpreter and installers can rely on `compression.zstd` being present everywhere.
+That work is what makes a Zstandard-based Wheel 2.0 practical, though wide adoption waits until [Python 3.13 reaches end-of-life in October 2029](https://devguide.python.org/versions/), when 3.14+ becomes the oldest supported interpreter and installers can rely on `compression.zstd` being present everywhere.

 The earlier version of PEP 777 added a wheel-version field to the filename so existing installers would skip Wheel 2.0 outputs.
 Three objections came back from the community: updates would silently stop on old installers, the existing